 Event Spaces at the Stephen A. Schwarzman Building

-The magnificent Beaux-Arts building with its eight exquisite rental spaces caters to both intimate gatherings as well as lavish extravaganzas and lends a sense of grandeur and distinction to any occasion.
-Our professional staff is endlessly attentive and will do all they can to help make your event spectacular.
+Located in the heart of Manhattan, this magnificent Beaux-Arts building caters to both intimate gatherings and lavish extravaganzas, lending a sense of grandeur and distinction to any occasion.
+Our event managers are endlessly attentive and will do all they can to help make your event spectacular.